 Current Projects (Pipeline)

-Below you can find the current projects I am working on ordered from most to least matured.
+Below you can find the current projects I am working on.
 I try to update this section semi-frequently as projects progress.
-Journal articles and published citeable working papers you can find in in the publications section, if you would like to know more on any of these please reach out.
+Journal articles and published citeable working papers where available are listed in the publications section, if you would like to know more on any of these please reach out.

-The short- and long-term impact of a sudden health shock on perceived health deconstructed by contributing factors.
+The short- and long-term impact of a sudden health shock on perceived health by contributing factors.

 Draft available upon request [Update coming soon!]